 The bill amends Chapter 42-9.1 of the General Laws by adding a new section titled "Hospital receivership."
-This section allows the health care advocate to petition the superior court for the immediate appointment of a receiver under specific circumstances, including: (1) misapplication or potential loss of a hospital's corporate assets; (2) mismanagement, severe financial distress, or insolvency of the hospital; or (3) operations that could negatively impact the health, safety, or well-being of patients and their medical care.
+This section allows the health care advocate to petition the superior court for the immediate appointment of a receiver under specific circumstances, including: (1) misapplication or potential loss of a hospital's corporate assets; (2) mismanagement, severe financial distress, or insolvency of the hospital; or (3) operations that could have a detrimental impact on the health, safety, or well-being of patients and their medical care.

 The superior court is required to approve the health care advocate's petition for the appointment of a receiver if such appointment would: (1) facilitate the management of the hospital; (2) protect the health, safety, or well-being of patients and their medical care; or (3) ensure compliance with or advance the purposes of the hospital conversions act.

-In proceedings for the appointment of a receiver, the health care advocate is not required to demonstrate that the injury resulting from the hospital's condition would be irreparable or that legal remedies are inadequate.
-The court may grant the receiver any or all powers typically associated with receiverships under common law, state laws, and court rules.
+In any proceeding for the appointment of a receiver, the health care advocate is not required to demonstrate that the injury resulting from the hospital's actions would be irreparable or that legal remedies are inadequate.
+The court may confer upon any appointed receiver any or all powers available under common law, state laws, and court rules regarding receiverships.
 This act will take effect upon passage.